 3. When you have mastered the previous exercise,

 Without covering the nose, take a board and Perform kick exercises.
-Focus your attention on the relaxed and continuous breathing, without performing vigorous exhalations since the water leaves the tube through the non-return valve.
+Focus your attention on relaxed and continuous breathing, without making vigorous exhalations since the water leaves the tuba through the non-return valve.

 4. Integrate the tuba in all exercises.

-The last step will be integrate the use of the tuba in any technical exercise or full swim.
+The last step will be integrate the use of the tuba in any technique exercise or full swim.
 Once you have mastered it you can even try to make the turns with it.

 If despite following the steps you can not master the use, we recommend use nose clips.
-They are the ones that swimmers usually use for artistic swimming, so you can easily find them at any sports store.
+They are the ones that are often used by artistic swimming swimmers, so you will find them easily in any sports store.

-Be patient and perseverant and you will see that once you can dissociate your breath, the tuba has many benefits What to bring in your swimming training to improve body position y focus on technique
+Have patience and perseverance and you will see that once you can dissociate the breath, the tuba has many benefits What to bring you in your swimming training to improve body position y focus on technique.

 Laura García Cervantes